Japan's Osaka cancels Olympic torch run, declares COVID-19 medical emergency | Health

 Japan's Osaka cancels Olympic torch run, declares COVID-19 medical emergency

-Japan's western region of Osaka cancelled on Wednesday Olympic torch events scheduled across the prefecture, as record coronavirus infections prompted its government to declare a medical emergency.
-Health authorities fear a virus variant is unleashing a fourth wave of infections just 107 days before the Tokyo Olympics begins, with a vaccination drive still at an early stage.
+Japan's western region of Osaka on Wednesday canceled Olympic torch events scheduled across the prefecture, as record coronavirus infections prompted its government to declare a medical emergency.
+Health authorities fear a virus variant is unleashing a fourth wave of infections just 107 days before the Tokyo Olympics begin, with a vaccination drive still at an early stage.

 "I would like to ask all residents of Osaka prefecture to refrain from going out unnecessarily.
 The medical system is in a very tight situation."
-The prefecture will report more than 800 new infections on Wednesday, domestic media said, for a second straight day of record numbers.
+The prefecture reported 878 new infections on Wednesday, a second-straight day of record numbers.
 Severe cases have filled about 70% of hospital beds in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)